 Structured removal is the removal of blocks of infested ash trees throughout the city.
-The EAB Management Plan presumes that once trees are removed through this program, the stumps will also be removed, and a variety of new trees will be planted.
+The EAB Management Plan presumes that once trees are removed through this program the stumps will be treated, later removed, and a variety of new trees will be planted.

 ALERT!
 MnDOT is currently removing ash trees along state roadways within the city, including 7th Street and Minnehaha Ave.

 2021 Tree Removal: The interactive map below has been updated and reflects currently planned ash tree removals for 2021.
 Residents in areas near ash removals will receive a postcard in December with information about the removals.
 Ash removals will begin in January, starting in District 1, and progressing in order through each district.

 2022 Stump Removal: All stumps created from 2021 ash removals will be treated with an herbicide (Pathfinder II RTU) at the time of removal to prevent sprouting.
 The stumps will then be removed in 2022 at the earliest.
 Stump grinding usually begins in April, but is dependent on weather.
 Permits will not be approved for homeowners to grind stumps early.